Optimal (degree+1)-Coloring in Congested Clique

 The main model considered in this paper is \CONGESTEDC, as introduced by Lotker \etal \cite{LPPP05}.
 It is a variant of \CONGEST, in which nodes can send a message of size $O(\log n)$ to each neighboring node in the graph in each communication round: the difference is that \CONGESTEDC allows all-to-all communication, and hence the underlying communication network is a complete graph on the nodes $V$.
 In particular, this allows the communication to be performed between all pairs of nodes rather than being restricted to the edges of the input graph. \CONGESTEDC has been introduced as a theoretical model to study overlay networks: an abstraction that separates the problems emerging from the topology of the communication network from the problems emerging from the structure of the problem at hand.
 It allows us to study a model in which each pair of nodes can communicate, and we do not consider any details of how this communication is executed by the underlying network.

-The \textbf{degree+1 list coloring (\DILC) problem} is for a given graph $G = (V,E)$ on $n$ nodes and given color palettes $\Psi(u)$ assigned to each node $u \in V$, such that $\size{\Psi(u)} \geq d(u)+1$, the objective to find a proper coloring of nodes in $G$ such that each node as assigned to a color from its color palette (and, as in proper coloring, no edge in $G$ is monochromatic).
-The input to the \DILC problem in \CONGESTEDC is a graph $G$, where each node $v$ of $G$ has assigned a network node and this network node knows $\Psi(v)$ and all neighbors of $v$ in $G$.
+The \textbf{degree+1 list coloring (\DILC) problem} is as follows: the input is a graph $G = (V,E)$ on $n$ nodes, with color palettes $\Psi(u)$ assigned to each node $u \in V$, such that $\size{\Psi(u)} \geq d(u)+1$.
+The objective is to find a proper coloring of nodes in $G$ such that each node as assigned to a color from its color palette (where proper coloring means that no edge in $G$ is monochromatic).
+In \CONGESTEDC, each node $v$ of the input graph $G$ has assigned a network node and this network node knows $\Psi(v)$ and all neighbors of $v$ in $G$.